Dr Claire Norton

 - Imagining the Ottoman Empire

-Dr Norton is happy to supervise PhD theses on the theoretical and socio-ethical issues surrounding the production and consumption of history; Ottoman history, and Muslim-Christian interactions in the early modern period.
+Dr Norton has supervised PhD theses on British Mandate Palestine and is happy to supervise PhD theses on the theoretical and socio-ethical issues surrounding the production and consumption of history; Ottoman history, and Muslim-Christian interactions in the early modern period.

-- Liberating Histories: Truths, Power, Ethics (with Mark Donnelly) Abingdon: Routledge, 2018.
+- Liberating Histories (with Mark Donnelly) Abingdon: Routledge, 2018.

 - Plural Pasts: power, identity, and the Ottoman sieges of Nagykanizsa Abingdon: Routledge, 2017.